Sholing Junior School provides opportunity:

 The National curriculum also comprises of foundation subjects:

 At Sholing Junior School, we place great emphasis on English and Mathematics as these underpin many of the other aspects of the taught curriculum.
 The planning of the curriculum is based around a rolling programme of curriculum themes to ensure coverage of selected areas by all children who progress through the school.
 The topics make use of our local environment e.g. topics such as habitats in our school grounds and Southampton.
 We also study other localities and cultures so that children gain an understanding of Britain as a diverse society.
-Our topics also extend to other countries which enhance the children’s understanding of their global community (please see class pages for detailed curriculum overviews).
+Our topics also extend to other countries which enhance the children’s understanding of their global community.
 We also value the role of foreign languages in the curriculum and Spanish is taught throughout KS2.
 We use specialist teachers who ensure our children get the best provision possible in developing Music, Art and P.E. skills.

-When children leave Sholing Junior School at the end of Year 6, they are equipped with the full range of skills that enables them to become successful in the next phase of their learning journey and towards being lifelong learners.
+When children leave Sholing Junior School, they are equipped with a full range of skills and a love of learning that enables them to progress confidently towards their future lives.

 Leonardo UK Rampaging Chariots Project